 Mutawindji is an oasis in the centre of a sand plain which means animals flock there for water.
 Over 150 species of birds, 49 different reptiles and many frog and reptile species have been spotted, providing significant biodiversity.
 We saw a shingleback on our drive in and a Major Mitchell Cockatoo on our drive out which was quite special.

-On our second day, I whipped up a delicious brekky wrap and we headed for the Bynguango Range Walking Track – 7.5km loop which starts off along the Homestead Gorge Track.
-Signposting was non existent.
-I would have got completely lost if it wasn’t for my partner leading the way.
+On our second day, I cooked us a delicious brekky wrap and we headed for the Bynguango Range Walking Track – 7.5km loop which starts off along the Homestead Gorge Track.
 The walk took us up the range and along the ridge line.
 The views from the top were absolutely stunning, with some of the best landscape I’ve seen in Australia.
 Along the top, we passed native cypress pines and a small nondescript sign that read ‘aboriginal-sensitive area’.
-This sign annoyed me.
-I think they shouldn’t be highlighting it if it’s culturally sensitive and instead should divert the walking route around it.
-The walk was a steady amble along rock pools, some flat sections, some challenging sections and a fun rock climbing section with inbuilt rope to assist.
-It concluded along the homestead gorge dry creek bed, dotted with beautifully contoured rocks, colourful rock pools and awkward vegetation clinging to the cliffs.
+I’d wish they’d not draw attention to this site and instead divert people around it!
+We continued on, ambling alongside rock pools, some flat sections, some challenging sections and a fun rock climbing section with inbuilt rope to assist.
+The climax was the last few hundered metres along the homestead gorge dry creek bed, dotted with beautifully contoured rocks, colourful rock pools and awkward vegetation clinging to the cliffs.
+I absolutely loved this section and stopped several times to just soak it all in.

 On our final morning, we took our time to soak in the bird sounds as we sipped our camp coffee.
 We watched with interest as two white winged choughs bravely walked to within a metre of us to snatch the wet dirt that was collecting under the 4WD tap.
 They picked up little clumps and then flew it over to their nearby nest.
 We watched these birds for what felt like an eternity as they went back and forth to the nest.
-Such is the spirit of this place, it takes you out of your head and into the present moment to connect with the aliveness of the living landscape, and yourself.
+I felt deeply attuned to the spirit of this place.
+It took me out of my head and into the present moment to connect with the aliveness of this ancient living landscape, it’s a place I won’t soon forget.